Want to know the secret on how to get rid of hip dips fast?

 It might be more pronounced in some than others but you should keep in mind that hip dips are totally normal.

-You might also know hip dips as violin hips, high dents, high hips, and shelf hips.
+You might also know hip dips as violin hips, hip dents, high hips, and shelf hips.
+Some women even say when wearing jeans they look like they have a muffin top there.

 But in the scientific world, it’s known as trochanteric depression.